Kruzk02/JSProject/README.md

 # JSProject
-  JSProject is a list of JavaScript project
+  This project is a Javascript component separate and build each one and other project like snake game.